jkazan/ess-css-extra/README.md

 ## maven

-This folder contains various files to bu used by Maven during the build.
+This folder contains various files to be used by Maven during the build.

 ## jenkins